 TL;DR (Too Long; Didn't Read)

 Common rock crystals found in Tennessee include quartz, pyrite sphalerite, galena, fluorite, calcite, gypsum, barite and celestite.

-Quartz is composed of silica.
-It is one of the world's commonest crystals.
-Tennessee quartz is commonly clear rock crystal, though white quartz is also found.
-Copper mines at Ducktown had quartz floors yielding crystal of unusual form and clarity.
-Quartz geodes are common around Center Hill Lake and Cannon County.
-Loose quartz crystals -- field diamonds -- are readily found in Greene County.
-Douglas Lake is another source of these crystals, known locally as Douglas diamonds.
+Composed of silica, quartz is one of the world's most common crystals.
+Tennessee quartz is usually clear, but white quartz is also found there.
+Copper mines at Ducktown have had quartz floors yielding crystals of unusual form and clarity.
+Quartz geodes are abundant around Center Hill Lake and Cannon County.
+Loose quartz crystals, known as field diamonds, are found in Greene County, as well as in Douglas Lake, where they're called Douglas diamonds.

 Sulfide Group – Metal Ores

-Halides are crystals with a halogen -- fluorine, chlorine, iodine or bromine -- as part of their chemical structure.
-Fluorite, a component of fluoride toothpaste is common in Tennessee.
-It is also used in the aluminum and steel industries.
-Crystals of fluorite are cubic.
-They are frequently found alongside, or growing on, sphalerite.
-Fluorite here is a rich, purple-blue color, prized by collectors.
+Halides are crystals with a halogen – fluorine, chlorine, iodine or bromine – as part of their chemical structure.
+Fluorite, used in fluoride toothpaste as well as in the aluminum and steel industries, is found as cubic crystals frequently alongside or growing on sphalerite.
+Tennessee fluorite is a rich, purple-blue color, coveted by collectors.
 Elmwood mines have yielded exceptionally fine fluorite crystals.

 Calcite is the main component of limestone (calcium carbonate), originally laid down as sediment by warm, shallow seas.
-Calcite washed from limestone forms stalactites and stalagmites in limestone caves.
-Large, individual calcite crystals are found in Tennessee's mines and caves.
-Their color is transparent amber.
+In limestone caves, calcite forms stalactites and stalagmites.
+Large individual crystals in transparent amber shades are found in Tennessee's mines and caves.
 The shape is a faceted teardrop, or dog's tooth.